Komet/MediaElch/docs/contributing/scraper-interface.md

 listed on DVD.

 Furthermore, a special case is anime order which is not yet supported by MediaElch.
 Some animes do not have seasons.
 Instead they have one large season with hundreds of episodes.
-But because the show is still sold on DVD, technically seasons *do* exist even though some users do not want to have them separated into ones.
+But because the show is still sold on DVD, technically seasons *do* exist even though some users do not want to have them separated into seasons.

-A problem with TheTvDb is that the DVD order is not available for all TV shows.
-Anime order is only available for very few shows.
-On top of that, even if DVD order is not available, TheTvDb simply returns an empty list.
-So MediaElch needs to handle that as well and should fall back to the default order and/or emit a user warning.

 ## TV show preview